 Regarded as one of North America’s most important Shakespearean festivals, the Colorado Shakespeare Festival brings professional actors center stage during the summer.
 The festival highlights several plays each summer many of which are held under the stars at the Mary Rippon Outdoor Theater.
-Summer 2013 features A Midsummer Night's Dream, Macbeth, Richard II, The Complete Works of William Shakespeare (Abridged), and two special performances of Tina Packer's Women of Will: The Overview.
+Summer 2014 features The Tempest; Henry IV, Parts 1 and 2; The Merry Wives of Windsor; and I Hate Hamlet.
+For more information visit the Shakespeare Festival website.

 Accomplished faculty, great courses, and stimulating students make Summer Session at CU-Boulder the place to be.
 With hundreds of courses to choose from, there’s ample opportunity to advance your career, gain insight into subject matter, or spur your creative drive.

 The School of Education is nationally recognized for its model teacher education and graduate programs.
 For more information visit the School of Education website or call 303-492-6937.

 Many summer offerings within the College of Arts and Sciences, the Journalism and Mass Communication Program, the College of Engineering and Applied Science, and the College of Music may interest teachers.
 You can earn undergraduate or graduate credit as a nondegree or visiting student.

 The online Resource Directory for Educators is another source of classes available statewide for teachers needing professional development, seeking re-licensure, or interested in working toward an advanced degree.
 If you have questions about classes for teachers, set up a time to meet or talk with a Continuing Education academic advisor.